-Prior to joining Kelley Drye, Chris was a summer associate at the firm.
-He also worked as a legal intern for TBWA Worldwide, an international advertising agency in New York, NY, and as an intern at the Federal Trade Commission, Bureau of Consumer Protection’s International Division in Washington, D.C.
+Prior to joining Kelley Drye, Chris worked as a legal intern for TBWA Worldwide, an international advertising agency in New York, NY, and as an intern at the Federal Trade Commission, Bureau of Consumer Protection’s International Division in Washington, D.C.

 Judge, Promotion Marketing Association REGGIE Awards, 2013.

 University of Tennessee Young Alumni Advisory Panel

 100 athletic retailer on the development of a new vendor data security due diligence and contracting program, including global contract terms and legal team playbooks.